HaroonRasikh/Kimya_MalzemeVeDeneyeleri/README.md

+# Chemistry Automation Project
-This is the material and experiment resource list for the Chemistry department.
-Students can only use these lists, but they cannot add materials and experiments.
+This project contains the material and experimental resources list for the Chemistry department, which brings facilities for students during their laboratory lesson day.
+Students can only use these lists or download the resources pdfs but  they cannot add or  delete any material or experimental resources.

 # Kimya_MalzemeVeDeneyeleri